 Where else have you worked and how has it shaped your general outlook and your approach to teaching children today?

 My early teaching days were spent in the inner city of Melbourne.

 I then moved to Byron area in my twenties and began teaching at an independent school in Lismore where I remained for nine years.
 The school was quite small, mainly children from low socio-economic and indigenous backgrounds, and predominantly boys.

 My first year there I was the sole primary school teacher and taught K-6 in the one room.
 Those years were incredibly valuable to me, working with young indigenous children and their families, who often lived in confronting circumstances.
 It helped to form my firm belief that education can make a difference.
 The scope and dimensions of that role shaped my own teaching and learning practices, ensuring my classroom caters for diversity and fosters empathy, independence and respect.
 I learnt so much about young people, indigenous education and culture, and the type of teacher I wanted to become.

 What are your main teaching and classroom philosophies?

-Of great importance to me is building strong relationships with my students based on genuine trust, while maintaining a sense of humour!
-My goal for the children I teach is for them to become effective, independent learners who are ready to face the demands of an increasingly complex world.
-I incorporate a holistic view of each child – socially, emotionally and intellectually.
-My aim is to create a balanced program which can cater for many needs.
-I also aim to cover all academic areas and develop independence, tolerance, social flexibility and a new level of thinking.
-My hope is for children to develop a real love for learning and a genuine love for themselves and what they can achieve.
-I enjoy inspiring children to become excited about learning and being proud of the end result of their endeavours.
+My aim is for my students to become effective, independent learners who are ready to face the demands of an increasingly complex world.
+I incorporate a holistic view of each child – socially, emotionally and intellectually, to create a balanced program which can cater for many needs, to cover all academic areas and develop independence, tolerance, social flexibility and a new level of thinking.
+My hope is for children to develop a real love of learning and a genuine love for themselves and what they can achieve.
+I enjoy inspiring children to become excited about learning and feeling proud of their endeavours.